Eric Porterfield: Personal life

-Porterfield married the former Jessica Worrell and has two children, Beth and John.
+Porterfield married Jessica and has two children, Beth and John.
 They live in Princeton.
-He is a born again Baptist missionary.
+He is a born-again Baptist missionary.
 He founded Blind Faith Ministries in 2012 and has done missionary work with the group in South Sudan, Venezuela, and Cuba.
-He is a member and holds a position at Rich Creek Baptist Church in Spanishburg, WV.
-Pastor of Rich Creek Baptist, Jamie Mattox is also Vice Chairman of Porterfield's Blind Faith Ministries.
+He is a member and holds a position at Rich Creek Baptist Church in Spanishburg, West Virginia.
+The pastor of Rich Creek Baptist, Jamie Mattox, is also Vice Chairman of Porterfield's Blind Faith Ministries.
 He is legally blind.